ToniCalfim/fallingstars/README.md

 ## Get Involved
-FalingStars is a collaborative project created by many individuals, and you are invited to help.
-All types of involvement are welcome.
+FalingStars is a collaborative project created by two individuals, but open to everyone.
+And you are now invited to help.
+All types of involvement are welcome: Documentation, English language review, code review, good discussions, etc...

 Developers, please check out the [developer docs](https://github.com/ToniCalfim/master/contributor_docs/) for more in-depth details about contributing code, bug fixes, and documentation.

 ## Contributors
-We recognize all types of contributions.
+We do recognize all types of contributions.
 This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
 Instructions to add yourself or add contribution emojis to your name are [here](https://github.com/ToniCalfim/.../issues/2020).